De Bruyne injury update, latest news - Manchester City star injured

 The Belgian star was in tears on the sidelines as he couldn’t walk down the tunnel on his own.

+De Bruyne has now confirmed he suffered several injuries to his nose and eye socket.

+“Just got back from the hospital.
+My diagnosis is Acute nose bone fracture and left orbital fracture.
+I feel okay now.
+Still disappointed about yesterday obviously but we will be back,” De Bruyne said in a statement.

-It appeared as though he had suffered a head injury as Foden and Walker consoled him on the pitch.
+After he suffered the injury Foden and Walker consoled him on the pitch, with huge swelling on his cheek and his left eye socket.

-Pep Guardiola also hugged him as he came off, as City’s captain on the day struggled throughout the game and didn’t finish it on the pitch.
+Pep Guardiola also hugged him as he came off, as City’s captain on the day struggled throughout the game and didn’t finish the final on the pitch.

-He was then shown later walking down the tunnel with a medical staff member holding on to him and with a towel around him, as he had briefly reappeared from the dressing room.
+After initially being on the bench, he was then shown in the 80th walking down the tunnel with a medical staff member holding on to him and with a towel around him, as he had looked to be heading to the dressing room for further treatment.

+This update suggests that De Bruyne may be able to play in a protective face mask this summer.

-We will have updates from Pep Guardiola as and when they arrive, as this situation did not look good for City.
+We will have further updates as and when they arrive, as this situation did not look good for City but it seems like KDB will be fit soon.

-City were the heavy favorites to win a first-ever European Cup, but Chelsea beat them in the FA Cup and Premier League over the last six weeks and held a psychological edge, and beat them in the Champions League final too.
+City were the heavy favorites to win a first-ever European Cup, but Chelsea beat them in the FA Cup and Premier League over the last six weeks and held a psychological edge, and that helped them beat City in the Champions League final too.